laravel/docs/queues.md

 <a name="other-driver-prerequisites"></a>
 #### Other Driver Prerequisites

-The following dependencies are needed for the listed queue drivers:
+The following dependencies are needed for the listed queue drivers.
+These dependencies may be installed via the Composer package manager:

 <div class="content-list" markdown="1">
 - Amazon SQS: `aws/aws-sdk-php ~3.0`